-At March 31, 2004 we had a total of \$255,486 of funds in escrow as a result of the merger of NanoGram Devices Corporation and a wholly owned subsidiary of Wilson Greatbatch Technologies, Inc. The funds were held for one year, until March 16, 2005, in an interest-bearing escrow account to secure the indemnification obligations of the former stockholders of NanoGram Devices Corporation.
-During the quarter ended March 31, 2004, we set up, by a charge to realized income from investments, a reserve of 100 percent of the \$255,486.
-Upon receipt of the funds, on March 16, 2005, we released the reserve and realized the income.
+At December 31, 2004, we had a total of \$255,486 of funds in escrow as a result of the merger of NanoGram Devices Corporation and a wholly owned subsidiary of Wilson Greatbatch Technologies, Inc. The funds were held for one year, until March 16, 2005, in an interest-bearing escrow account to secure the indemnification obligations of the former stockholders of NanoGram Devices Corporation.
+During 2004, we set up, by a charge to realized income from investments, a reserve of 100 percent of the \$255,486.
+Upon receipt of the funds on March 16, 2005, we released the reserve and realized the income.